I3N0dWZm/I3N0dWZm.github.io/_posts/2023-03-17-USB_Stick_Data_Recovery.md

 ![alt text](https://wanatry.github.io/images/2_usb_stick.jpg)

-As you can see these files were odd, and some were 1gb or more.
+As you can see these file format looked odd and some were 1gb or more!.

 I set about writing a small script to recover the usable data and copying it to a backup folder on my documents folder in linux.